CeeThinwa/knowledge-hub/book/blending_the_4.md

 world can be incredibly complex, but nothing beats trying to

 * identify concept and model drift
-* systematically analyze error and optimizing models
+* systematically analyze error and optimize models
 * explain how everything works to key stakeholders to build trust
 * add new data sources into the data pipeline and removing 'stale' data
 * teach new people how to use the application housing the model